UppASD/UppASD-tutorial/content/magnon/magnon.rst

 2. Calculate analytically the Energy/spin and show it is the same as the numerical result.

-Tutorial 4: FM Heisenberg nearest-neighbour spin chain with DM interactions
+Exercise 4: FM Heisenberg nearest-neighbour spin chain with DM interactions
 ---------------------------------------------------------------------------

 Non-Collinear adiabatic magnon spectra and S(q,w)